 Student feedback on their learning experience is valuable and helps improve future courses.
 We encourage all students to complete the course evaluation surveys when they become available.

 Surveys are distributed at both the midterm mark and the end of the term via email and are completely anonymous and confidential.
-Any questions about the surveys can be directed to <a href="majern-m
+Any questions about the surveys can be directed to mgen-programs@coe.northeastern.edu

 MGEN Student Feedback